-- Enter the CVS perspective: Window -> Open Perspective -> CVS Repository Exploring - Add the appropriate repository location: context menu -> New -> Repository Location - Select the appropriate module: Open the repository folder, then HEAD, then teamXX, and then select BridgeSimulator. - Check out the BridgeSimulator module: context menu -> Check Out - Go back to the Java perspective.
+- Enter the CVS perspective: Window -> Open Perspective -> CVS Repository Exploring.
+If the CVS perspective does not exist you need to install the CVS plugin. - Open a web browser and go to: https://marketplace.eclipse.org/content/cvs-integration - Drag the "Intall button" to your running Eclipse workspace.
+Follow the instructions, including a restart of Eclipse. - Add the appropriate repository location: context menu -> New -> Repository Location - Select the appropriate module: Open the repository folder, then HEAD, then teamXX, and then select BridgeSimulator. - Check out the BridgeSimulator module: context menu -> Check Out - Go back to the Java perspective.
 A new project BridgeSimulator has been created in your Eclipse workspace.